astralfrontier/astralfrontier.org-OLD/src/blog/2017-03-22-whats-your-story.md

 I pounded down the hill, screaming a battle cry to get their attention.
 Plus, their fellows' blood was still on me, maybe they could see or scent it.
 Whatever it was, it worked.
 They charged at me.

 I nimbly slid under one roughly muscled arm and plunged the stick at the creature's skin.
 Ordinary wood, if sharpened to enough of a point, might go through ordinary skin.
-This leathery hide had been enough to deflect my arrows and break my sword.
+This leathery hide had been enough to deflect my arrows and break my spear.
 I had nothing but my skill at arms and faith in a pair of children and their toy.

 The branch went a foot and a half deep.
 I could feel the Wake surging, swirling, responding.
 What I pulled out wasn't wood, but a jewel-encrusted steel blade, shining with its own inner light.
 The Legendary Sword lived up to its name.